software-mansion/protostar/design_docs/protostar-architecture.md

 ## Modules
 ### Protostar Shell
 This module will be a communication layer of Protostar with the outer world, namely Scarb.
 Its responsibility will be to provide Scarb with a correct cairo compiler (or dependencies in the future) and to fetch configuration from Scarb config.
 This module will be routing commands as requests to other services.
-Important note, Protostar shell should by dynamically built from provided (during build) commands list.
-This will allow as to easily split protostar into two separate binaries which may simplify the integrations process.
+Important note, Protostar shell should be dynamically built from provided (during build) commands list.
+This will allow us to easily split protostar into two separate binaries which may simplify the integrations process.

 ### Testing backend